xzzhang2/xzzhang2.github.io/pages/tutorials.md

 description: Xinzhi Zhang's workshops, talks, and tutorials
 ---

-I have lectured and organized several events, workshops, and seminars on the application of media data analytics, storytelling, society well-being, and digital media.
+I have organized several events, workshops, and seminars on the application of media data analytics, storytelling, society well-being, and digital media.

 ---